Erik Blennow Nordström

 I am a member of the multidisciplinary research group Center for Cardiac Arrest at Lund University.
 Here, my PhD thesis in clinical medicine with a focus on neuropsychology was defended in 2022.

-In 2023–2024 I am a postdoctoral research fellow at Columbia University Irving Medical Center in New York, NY as a Fulbright Scholar.
-During the postdoctoral fellowship at Columbia University, I will study the consequences of cardiac arrest among U.S. cardiac arrest survivors.
+Recently I returned to Sweden after a postdoctoral research fellowship at Columbia University Irving Medical Center in New York, NY as a Fulbright Scholar.
+During the postdoctoral fellowship in 2023–2024, I studied the consequences of cardiac arrest among U.S. cardiac arrest survivors.

 Professional work

-Alongside my research, I usually work as a licensed psychologist at Skane University Hospital, Clinic of Rehabilitation Medicine.
-Here I perform neuropsychological assessment and treatment of patients who has suffered acquired brain injury or neurologic disorder, vis-a-vis the hospital's out-patient neurology units and the out-patient neurorehabilitation unit.
-We work interdisciplinary in teams.
-My professional work has also included clinical supervision of students and professionals, as well as educational assignments concerning stroke, cardiac arrest, and teamwork towards the public and other healthcare providers.
+Alongside my research, I work as a licensed psychologist at Skane University Hospital, Department of Rehabilitation Medicine.
+Here I perform neuropsychological assessment and treatment of patients who have suffered acquired brain injury, including cardiac arrest survivors, mostly vis-a-vis the hospital's outpatient neurorehabilitation unit.
+We work in interdisciplinary teams.
+My professional work also includes clinical supervision of students and professionals, as well as educational assignments concerning stroke, cardiac arrest, cognition after acquired brain injury, and teamwork towards the public and other healthcare providers.

-I have previous experience working as a psychologist with in-patient neurorehabilitation of moderate to severe aquired brain injury, among others involving rehabilitation of patients surviving cardiac arrest, and as a consultant for an in-patient general neurorehabilitation service.
+I have previous experience working as a psychologist with inpatient neurorehabilitation of moderate to severe acquired brain injury, on a consulting basis for an inpatient general neurorehabilitation service, and with neurologic disorders for outpatient neurology units.
 Earlier I have been active as a school psychologist and at a memory clinic.

-Beside my professional work, I am a member of the national board of the Swedish Neuropsychological Society.
+Besides my professional work, I am secretary of the national board of the Swedish Neuropsychological Society.
 Our society is a professional compound within the Swedish Psychological Association.
 Our focus is to distribute current neuropsychological research and good clinical practice to our members and to the public.

 Teaching

-I teach in cognition and neuropsychology at the Psychology Program (Master of Science in Psychology Program), at first cycle courses and at second cycle courses, the latter more specifically related to acquired brain injury, rehabilitation methods and team work.
+I teach in cognition and clinical neuropsychology at the Psychology Program (Master of Science in Psychology Program), previously at first cycle courses and now at second cycle courses, the latter more specifically related to acquired brain injury, neuropsychological assessment, rehabilitation methods, and team work.

 Expertise related to UN Sustainable Development Goals